TomNeyland/material-app-template/README.md

 })();
 ```

-- It is wrapped in an IIFE
+- Modules are wrapped in IIFEs.
-- require.js is used to generate urls to the templates, so you don't have to
+- `require.js` is used to generate urls to the templates, so you don't have to.
 - Top level modules should import all of their submodules.
-- app.js should only import top level modules
+- `app.js` should only import top level modules.